-We believe our growth depends on increasing sales to existing customers for their current and future product generations, expanding and adding on related manufacturing and support services, and successfully attracting new customers.
+We believe our growth depends on increasing sales to existing customers for their current and future product generations, expanding and adding on related manufacturing and support services, successfully attracting new customers, and expanding our market penetration in more stable and growing markets, such as consumer and industrial, aerospace and defense.
 Customers may cancel contracts and volume levels can be changed or delayed.
 The timely replacement of delayed, cancelled or reduced orders with new business cannot be assured.
 In addition, we have no assurance that any of our current customers will continue to utilize our services, which could have a material adverse impact on our results of operations.